guanyingc/PS-FCN/README.md

 # and it takes some times to download and unzip the datasets.
 sh scripts/download_synthetic_datasets.sh
 ```
+If the above command is not working, please manually download the training datasets from Google Drive ([PS Sculpture Dataset and PS Blobby Dataset](https://drive.google.com/drive/folders/1VxrPsV8Pg28JCcMZklW1LcBFm4crhK0F?usp=sharing)) and put them in `./data/datasets/`.

 #### Train PS-FCN and UPS-FCN
 ```shell